Representation and Network Synthesis for a Class of Mixed Quantum-Classical Linear Stochastic Systems: Introduction

-Analogous design issues are beginning to present themselves in quantum technology.
-For example, linear quantum optics has been proposed as a means of implementing quantum information systems, \cite{KLM01}.
-Linear quantum optical systems may be described by linear quantum differential equations in the Heisenberg picture of quantum mechanics, \cite{WM10}, \cite{WNZJ13}, \cite{GZ04}, \cite{GJ09a}.
-These equations look superficially like the classical state space equations familiar to engineering, but in fact are fundamentally different because they are equations for quantum mechanical operators, not numerical variables.
-The purpose of this paper is to consider synthesis problems for a class of linear stochastic differential equations that may describe mixed quantum-classical systems.
-This class of equations is usually presented in a general form given in Subsection \ref{g-form} where the quantum-classical nature is captured in the matrices specifying the commutation relations of the system and signal (e.g. boson field) variables.
-However, the structure of a mixed quantum-classical system is not very clearly presented in a general form and we thus show how a mixed system described in general form can be linearly transformed into a standard form defined in Subsection \ref{s-form}, which reveals in a standard (or canonical) way the internal structure of a mixed quantum-classical system.
-Furthermore, arbitrary linear stochastic differential equations for a general form or a standard form need not correspond to a physical system, and so we derive conditions ensuring that they do; that is, physical realizability.
+The purpose of this paper is to propose canonical representations for a class of linear stochastic differential equations that may describe mixed quantum-classical systems and then develop a network synthesis theory for such class of equations that reveals in a clear way the internal structure of a mixed quantum-classical system.
+Furthermore, arbitrary linear stochastic differential equations for mixed systems need not correspond to a physical system, and so we derive conditions ensuring that they do; that is, physical realizability.
 This work generalizes and extends earlier work \cite{JNP08}, \cite{Nurdin2011}, \cite{WNZJ2012}.
 In \cite{WNZJ2012}, we only consider a {\em standard} model for mixed quantum-classical linear stochastic systems for the design process.
-However, in this paper, we will investigate a more general model for the physical realization of the mixed quantum-classical linear stochastic system.
+However, in this paper, we will investigate a more general model for the physical realization of mixed quantum-classical linear stochastic systems.